mike-seger/selenium-grid/test/README.md

     "screenshotDestination": "screenshots"
 }
 ```
-You can override any of the configuration values by providing your own **configuration.json** in the root of each directory.
+This will be used by default.
+You can override any of the configuration values by providing your own **configuration.json** in the the location of the according README.md.
 This will be merged with the default configuration when running the tests and is ignored by **.gitignore**.

 # Links
 https://seleniumhq.github.io/docs/